 In layers of course.
 I "borrowed" these risers at a show from my friend, Larry Nichols.
 They are incredibly helpful for doll sales, and as it turns out, group photos.
 The way I started out was to set up all the doll stands I own in a way that I could fit as many dolls as possible on the risers.
 First, my batch of cowboys.
 They are a bit larger than any of the ladies so they got to stand in the back row.
 I got them into stands, checked to see if they were all "looking" and then adjusted them as needed.

+Next I added the two casual/working ladies on the ends.
+There were several adjustments made to both of them, but then I was happy with how they were standing.
 For the next row I started by just sticking a bunch of western pleasure dolls in stands.
 Most of them were looking off in different directions so I had to spend some time adjusting them.

 I also noticed that I could see doll stands from the dolls in the back row, which I certainly didn't want.
 So I adjusted the dolls some more, pushing them closer together and checking to see if all the stands were blocked.
 It took some fiddling, but I was finally happy with the back row look of things.